States have right to disagree with Centre, cannot be forced to implement CAA: Cong

 "Let the BJP government and its governors not forget that India is a Union of states.
 As per the established parliamentary practice, states can disagree with the Union and challenge the same by way of their constitutional right under Article 131 of the Constitution," Surjewala said.
 In the past, many states such as Karnataka, Bihar and Rajasthan have approached the Supreme Court under Article 131 to resolve disputes with the Union of India on a range of issues, he said.

 "Until the (CAA) issue is resolved on a petition moved under Article 131, states cannot be forced to implement an unconstitutional law like the CAA," Surjewala said, referring to the Kerala government moving the Supreme Court to challenge the CAA and seeking to declare it as violative of the principles of equality, freedom and secularism enshrined in the Constitution.
-Prime Minister Modi and the Bharatiya Janata Party (BJP) need to understand that the Constitution is not a "jumla" to be discarded at will, he said.
+At a press conference, senior Congress leader Abhishek Singhvi, when asked about Sibal's remarks, said all that some states have done or are immediately proposing to do is to file substantive petitions in the Supreme Court.

-The Constitution is "our biggest 'dharma' of 'raaj', 'neeti' and 'karma', he said.
-The inherently "divisive" CAA is an attack on India's Constitution, its poor, Scheduled Castes.
-Scheduled Tribes and the minorities, Surjewala alleged.
+"Those petitions challenge at the state-level under a Constitutional article (for state governments)...Do they not have a fundamental right to do it (challenge) in the Supreme Court," he said.
+"Till such time the state gets its decision one way or the other from the apex court of the country, is it wrong in suggesting that we will await that decision and not implement an act upon something which we are challenging," Singhvi said.

-The Congress seeks an opportunity of the Citizenship of India to all Hindus, Sikhs, Christians, Buddhists, Jains, Parsis, Muslims and others, irrespective of nationality, country of origin, place of residence, ethnicity or religion, Surjewala asserted.
-On the other hand, the "illegal and unconstitutional" CAA, in its present form, seeks to exclude Hindus, Sikhs, Christians, Jains, Buddhists, Parsis, Muslims and others based on the country of origin, country of residence and religion, he said.
+"I don't think there is any non-cooperation movement or rebellion as some people are calling out," he said.
+Surjewala, in his statement, said the "divisive" CAA is an attack on India's Constitution, its poor, Scheduled Castes, Scheduled Tribes and the minorities.

-He also posed several questions to the prime minister and the home minister, asking why are Hindus, Sikhs, Christians, Buddhists, Jains, Parsis and Muslims of Sri Lanka, Tibet (China) and Myanmar (the three bordering countries) being excluded from being given Indian citizenship.
+Surjewala also posed several questions to the prime minister and the home minister, asking why Hindus, Sikhs, Christians, Buddhists, Jains, Parsis and Muslims of Sri Lanka, Tibet (China) and Myanmar (the three bordering countries) are being excluded from being given Indian citizenship.
 "Why are Hindus or other communities of Nepal and Bhutan being denied India's Citizenship under the present CAA?" he asked.

 Surjewala also asked if it was correct that there are only 33,313 persons belonging to the minority communities (Hindus 25,447, Sikh 5,807, Christians 55, Buddhists 2, Parsis 2), who will benefit from the present CAA.
 "If the CAA is not unconstitutional, why are the BJP's own allies AASU, Akali Dal, DMK, NPF and others opposing the CAA?
 Why is the BJP's own Assam CM Sarbananda Sonowal opposing the CAA?" he asked.